hannahro15/July24Hackathon-United-Events/README.md

 - **HOME PAGE**

     - This page introduces us to the website and its purpose.
-It also states what the whole website it about and its mission.
+It also states what the whole website is about and its mission.

 ![screenshot](documentation/other-images/home-page-screenshot.png)